algolia/api-clients-automation/doc/CTS.md

 ## How to run it

-> CTS requires all clients to be build
+> CTS requires all clients to be built

 ```bash
 yarn docker build:specs